bitnami/charts-syncer/README.md

 ## Changes performed in a chart

-In order to migrate a chart from one repository to another and retrieve the images from a new container registry, this tools performs the following changes in the chart code:
+In order to migrate a chart from one repository to another and retrieve the images from a new container registry, this tool performs the following changes in the chart code:

 #### Update *values.yaml* and *values-production.yaml* (if exists)